Pandro1d/PhoenixSystems-IPv4-prefix/external/Unity/docs/UnityHelperScriptsGuide.md

 ##### `:mock_prefix` and `:mock_suffix`

-Unity automatically generates calls to Init, Verify and Destroy for every file included in the main test file that starts with the given mock prefix and ends with the given mock suffix, file extension not included.
+Unity automatically generates calls to Init, Verify and Destroy for every file included in the main test file that starts with the given mock Prefix and ends with the given mock suffix, file extension not included.
-By default, Unity assumes a `Mock` prefix and no suffix.
+By default, Unity assumes a `Mock` Prefix and no suffix.

 ##### `:plugins`